astrotars/the-stream-swiftui/README.md

 }
 ```

-Since we set our `timelineFeed` up earlier, we simply use that feed object to do the work.
-We're adding a [follow relationship](https://getstream.io/docs/#following) to another user's `user` feed to this user's `timeline` feed.
-All this means is anytime a user post to their `user` feed (implemented in the first part) we'll see it on our `timeline` feed.
-The cool part is, we can add any number of users feeds to our `timeline` feed and Stream will return a well-ordered list of activities.
+Since we set our `timelineFeed` up during `Account.login`, we simply use that feed object to do the work.
+We're adding a [follow relationship](https://getstream.io/docs/#following) to another user's "user" feed to this user's "timeline" feed.
+All this means is anytime another user post to their "user" feed (implemented in the first part) we'll see it on our "timeline" feed, since our feed now follows theirs.
+The cool part is, we can add any number of users feeds to our "timeline" feed and Stream will return a well-ordered list of activities.

+If you don't see anyone in your user list, this is likely because you only have 1 user registered.
+Make sure you restart the application and log in/register as a different user.

 ### Step 2: View Timeline